danvk/boggle-paper/paper/content.typ

   [P], [I], [T], [S],
   [S], [E], [R], [O]
   , caption: [The "wordiest" known board for ENABLE2K with 1,158 words and 3,569 points.]
-  , numbering: none
 )

 === Variation: Powers of Two Boggle
 <variation-powers-of-two-boggle>
-It's surprising that you get more points for longer words, but only up to eight letters.
+It's surprising that you score more points for longer words, but only up to eight letters.
 What if you kept getting more points for longer words?
-We can set `SCORES=[1, 2, 4, 8, 16, ...]` to play “powers of two”
+We can set `SCORES=[0, 0, 0, 1, 2, 4, 8, 16, ...]` to play “powers of two”
 Boggle, where a three letter word is still worth one point, but an eight letter word is worth 32, a sixteen letter word is worth 8,192 points and a seventeen letter word (which must contain a Qu) is worth 16,384